premchander-revature/interviewquestions/.NET FULL STACK/ADO.net.md

 <blockquote>

 DataReader is an object of ADO.Net that provides access to the data from the requested data source.
-It reads the data sequentially from a data source like Oracle, MS SQL or MS Access.
+It reads the data sequentially from a data source like Oracle, MS SQL, or MS Access.

 </blockquote>